noRoof/noroof.github.io/_experience/fintech.md

 ### Fintech

-We develop a client - server responsive web application for a fintech start-up helping them to validate their business idea with a functional and scalable MVP.
-Technologies used: Angular, Grails and Bootstrap.
+We developed a client-server responsive web application for a fintech start-up helping them validate their business idea with a functional and scalable MVP.
+Technologies used: Angular, Grails, Bootstrap and MySQL.